mrphysics-bonn/spiral-pypulseq-example/README.md

 # Spiral Pypulseq Example with BART Reconstruction

 This repository contains a Jupyter Notebook with an example code for a spiral MRI sequence in the Pulseq open source file format [1].
-The Pypulseq [1] package for Python is used for the designing pulses and creating the sequence file.
+The Pypulseq [2] package for Python is used for the designing pulses and creating the sequence file.

-Additionally, a protocol file is written, which can be used for reconstruction of acquired data.
+Additionally, a protocol file in the ISMRMRD format [3] is written, which can be used for reconstruction of acquired data.

 ## Usage/Installation/Requirements